vjohndo/Docufi/README.md

 # Docufi

-Docufi is a Node / Express JS Single Page Application that allows users to upload, store and analyse PDF documents.
-Utilising the Text Analytics API (a feature from Microsoft Azure Cognitive Services) Docufi will mine the unstructured text and identify key phrases, entities, and sentiment.
+Docufi is a Single Page Application that allows users to upload, store and analyse PDF documents.
+Utilising Microsoft Azure Cognitive Services for Text Analytics, Docufi will mine the unstructured text to identify key phrases, entities, and sentiment.
 This allows you to better understand common topics and trends without having to read through all the text.
 Upload your PDFs for processing and gain a deeper understanding of your documents.
+Built using Node, Express and Postgres.

 >Login to the site